LeeMorinUCF/Penalties_for_Speeding_in_Quebec/README.md

 # Instructions:

-The workflow proceeds in two stages: one set of instructions outlines the operations to transform the raw data in the
+The workflow proceeds in three stages: one set of instructions outlines the operations to transform the raw data in the
 SAAQ database into the dataset that is the input for the statistical analysis in the next stage.
+In the final stage, the estimation results are used to create the figures and tables for the manuscript.

 ## Data Manipulation